Toshin2002/legal-kb-bot/README.md

 # legal-kb-bot
-RAG-powered legal FAQ chatbot built with LangChain, ChromaDB, Groq (LLaMA 3.3), and React.
-Features semantic search, conversation memory, and a human-in-the-loop correction layer with reviewer approval workflow.
+A full-stack AI chatbot that answers legal questions using a Retrieval-Augmented Generation (RAG) pipeline.
+Legal knowledge is sourced from Wikipedia, chunked, embedded, and stored in ChromaDB.
+Queries are answered by LLaMA 3.3 70B via Groq, grounded in retrieved context.
+Includes a correction layer that lets domain experts override answers, with a reviewer approval workflow that permanently promotes corrections into the knowledge base.